cvishal/PortworxEnterprise/README.md

 ### Step 2 Setup Block Storage for Portworx on IBM Cloud  (Automated Via Script)

-`Please note that if you don't want to use ibmcloud-block-storage-provisioner script, you can manually create new volume and attach to each instance of woker node.
-Please look at the instructions specified in Appendix A and skip this step 2 completly`
+Please note that if you don't want to use ibmcloud-block-storage-provisioner script, you can manually create new volume and attach to each instance of woker node.
+Please look at the instructions specified in Appendix A and skip this step 2 completly.

 #### Please refer https://github.com/IBM/ibmcloud-storage-utilities